harshita2201301024/obsidian/data/Daily Notes/2024/November/14-November-2024-Thursday.md

 1. [ ] MDI Icons not getting Visible
 2. [ ] Color Theming and spacing
 3. [ ] Code Refactoring
-4. [ ] on Home Button Hover Overview, Business and Resources should scrool - 2 Hours
+4. [ ] Convert Config to ts - 1 Hour
-5. [ ] Select Component Normal and Disabled Mode - 2 Hours
+5. [ ] 8. [ ] Mobile design of emphasis-mixed - 1 Hour
-6. [ ] Account Button Size - 0.5 Hours
+6. [ ] on Home Button Hover Overview, Business and Resources should scrool - 2 Hours
-7. [ ] Mobile design of emphasis-mixed - 1 Hour
+7. [ ] Select Component Normal and Disabled Mode - 2 Hours
-8. [ ] Mobile Subnav can go to any number - 1 Hour
+8. [ ] Account Button Size - 0.5 Hours
-9. [ ] Convert Config to ts - 1 Hour
+9. [ ] Mobile Subnav can go to any number - 1 Hour

 13 Hours